-"There," Jonesy says, and points at the red brick box that is Tracker Brothers old freight and storage depot.
+'There,' Jonesy says, and points at the red brick box that is Tracker Brothers old freight and storage depot.
 There is ivy crawling up the sides, but this has been a cold fall and most of the leaves have already died and turned black.
 Some of the windows are broken and the rest are bleary.
-Looking at the place gives Pete a little chill.
-Partly because the big kids, the high-school kids and even some that are beyond high school, play baseball in the vacant lot behind the building, and big kids like to beat up little kids, who knows why, it relieved the monotony or something.
+Looking at the place gives Pete a little chin.
+Partly because the big kids, the highschool kids and even some that are beyond high school, play baseball in the vacant lot behind the building, and big kids like to beat up little kids, who knows why, it relieved the monotony or something.
 But this isn't the big deal, because baseball is over for the year and the big kids have probably moved on to Strawford Park, where they will play two-hand touch football until the snow flies.
 (Once the snow flies, they will beat each others' brains in playing hockey with old friction-taped sticks.)
 No, the big deal is that kids sometimes disappear in Derry, Derry is funny that way, and when they do disappear, they are often last seen in out-of-the-way places like the deserted Tracker Brothers depot.
 No one talks about this unpleasant fact, but everyone knows about it.

-Yet a pussy . . . not some fictional Penthouse pussy but the actual muff of an actual girl from town . . . that would be something to see, all right.
+Yet a pussy \dots not some fictional Penthouse pussy but the actual muff of an actual girl from town \dots that would be something to see, all right.
 That would be a fuckin pisser.

-"Tracker Brothers?"
-Henry says with frank disbelief.
-They have stopped now, are standing together in a little clump not far from the building while the last of the retards go moaning and goggling by on the other side of the street.
-"I think the world of you, Jonesy, don't get me wrong-the fucking world-but why would there be a picture of Tina Jean's pussy in there?"
+'Tracker Brothers?'
+Henry says with frank disbelief They have stopped now, are standing together in a little clump not far from the building while the last of the retards go moaning and goggling by on the other side of the street.
+'I think the world of you, Jonesy, don't get me wrong - the fucking world - but why would there be a picture of Tina Jean's pussy in there?'

-"I don't know," Jonesy said, "but Davey Trask saw it and said it was her."
+'I don't know,' Jonesy said, 'but Davey Trask saw it and said it was her.'
+'I dunno about goin in there, man,' Beaver says.
+'I mean, I'd love to see

-"I dunno about goin in there, man," Beaver says.
-"I mean, I'd love to see Tina Jean Slophanger's pussy-"
+'I dunno about goin in there, man,' Beaver says.
+'I mean, I'd love to see Tina Jean Slophanger's pussy-'

-'''

-"Schlossinger-"

-'''
+'Schlossinger-'

-"-but that place has been empty at least since we were in the fifth grade-"
+'-but that place has been empty at least since we were in the fifth $\mbox{grade-'}$